Page last edited 2017.

 Old client: These cute acorn-like enemies are mostly harmless, hovering about.
 I'm the tank on the shelf.

 New client: The lost forest of Poyeen.
 Here you can find big trees which give decent EXP, and also the immense brown trees which will show up randomly and kill all of your stuff.
 They drop green coins if you can manage to overcome their HP regeneration.
-Certain days the EXP and coin drops are x1.5, as seen here.
+Weak to fire, like most things in Poyeen.
+Certain days the EXP and coin drops are x1.5, as seen here, or even x2.
 This will multiply with other EXP modifiers which you have running.
-There's even an LGJ part which gives +30%, but it's costly to get.
+There's even an LGJ part which gives +30%, but it's hard to make.

 GUI, From top, left to right:

 During Yule 2011, I ran into this special reindeer.
-The portal lead to a place with a few Santa characters.
+The portal leads to a place with a few Santa characters (one will upgrade the nice spear-yuletree).
 There are often special events happening during holidays.

 I started playing C21 online back in late 2010 after having found the graphical style of the game quite interesting.
 I don't understand many things in the game since it's in Japanese, but I wanted to make a page where I talked about my experiences nonetheless.